department-of-veterans-affairs/va.gov-team/products/ia-and-navigation/2023-generative-logged-in-research/analytics-review.md

 - VA.gov - Session - No LOA Present [Veteran Not Logged In]

 ## Questions for Analytics team
 - Is the Site Search report in GA accurate?
+There are some differences between what I see in Domo (e.g. next bullet)
 - What is the difference between the GA “Site Search” report, and the Domo dashboard?
 The top keywords don’t align.
 	- Are some searches programmatically performed?
 I noticed some search terms in GA have a `_` instead of a space.
 - How do I determine how many clicks happened, or pages were visited, before a specific event was fired?